codevalley/riff/README.md

 - **Live preview** - See your slides as you type
 - **Prompt-driven themes** - Describe your desired style in plain English, AI generates the CSS
 - **AI image generation** - Describe images, they're generated and cached automatically
+- **Document import** - Paste long-form content, AI converts it to slides
 - **Presenter mode** - Full-screen presentation with speaker notes
+- **User accounts** - Sign in with Google or GitHub, your decks are private
 - **Cloud storage** - Decks stored in Vercel Blob, accessible anywhere

 ## Slide Format